Types of Beaters to Use in KitchenAid Stand Mixer

 The spiral dough hook is found on select larger capacity bowl lift mixers.

-The spiral dough hook should only be used on mixers that come with it because it was specifically designed for certain models.
+The spiral dough hook should only be used on mixers that come with it because it was specially designed for specific models.

-Using it on mixers that did not originally come with it could cause damage to your mixer even though it may appear to fit.
+Using it on mixers that did not formerly come with it could cause damage to your mixer even though it may appear to fit.

 - Depending on the model of the mixer, the dough hook may be either burnished aluminum (not Dishwasher safe) or have a white coating (Dishwasher safe).